 The format of resits will be determined by the Board of Examiners

 |Written exercise||2||A||40||Visual analysis - 1500 words|

 Assessment Rationale And Relationship

 The course work affords students the opportunity to conduct research with seminar and peer support into particular areas of interest, to develop their organizational and presentation skills, and then to demonstrate their ability to think independently in using their group-work to inform their individual essay.
 The essay demonstrates the student’s ability to absorb and critique information and then present an argument in relation to a specific topic.
 It demonstrates the student’s ability to relay an argument in a clear manner using appropriate academic writing skills.
-The take-away paper reflects the student’s ability to research and to engage critically with specific works of art in relation to their historical and/or theoretical context.
+The Visual Analysis demonstrates the student’s ability to research and to engage critically with specific works of art in relation to their historical and/or theoretical context.